-If you are injured on a flight because of the negligence of a member of cabin crew, a passenger or another individual, you may be entitled to plan injury compensation.
-Call our legal experts on 0800 342 3206 or get in touch online to find out if you could claim.
+If you are injured on a flight because of the negligence of a member of the cabin crew, a passenger, or another individual, you may be entitled to plane injury compensation.

 Common plane injury claims

-- Slips, falls or trips when alighting or departing an aircraft
+- Slips, falls or trips when alighting or exiting an aircraft

 - Food poisoning from meals served on board